Andris Nelsons: Boston Symphony Orchestra

 Nelsons held the title of Music Director Designate in the 2013/14 season.
 In August 2015, the BSO announced the extension of Nelsons's contract as music director through the 2021/22 season with a new contract, for eight years, that replaced the initial five-year contract, and also contained an evergreen clause for automatic renewal.
 In October 2020, the BSO announced a further extension of Nelsons' contract as music director through August 2025, with an evergreen clause for automatic renewal.
 In January 2024, the BSO announced the conversion of Nelsons' contract as its music director to a rolling evergreen contract.

+On March 6, 2026, the BSO board of directors and BSO president Chad Smith announced that Nelsons is to conclude his Boston Symphony Orchestra tenure at the end of the summer 2027 Tanglewood season.
+The BSO board of directors stated that:

+"The decision to not renew his contract was made by the B.S.O.'s board of trustees because, beyond our shared desire to ensure our orchestra continues to perform at the highest levels, the B.S.O. and Andris Nelsons were not aligned on future vision".

+Nelsons sent a letter to the orchestra's staff and musicians, saying that "this is not the decision I anticipated or wanted."

 Leipzig Gewandhaus Orchestra

 Nelsons first guest-conducted the Leipzig Gewandhaus Orchestra in 2011.
 In September 2015, the orchestra announced the appointment of Nelsons as its next Gewandhauskapellmeister, effective with the 2017–2018 season, with an initial contract of 5 seasons.
 In October 2020, the orchestra announced a further extension of his contract as Gewandhauskapellmeister through 31 July 2027.
 In August 2025, the Gewandhausorchester announced the most recent extension of Nelsons' contract as Gewandhauskapellmeister for an additional five years, through 31 July 2032.